chrokh/toow-old/chapters/factory-method-pattern.md

 % - Also abstract factory pattern (but this is trivial).
 % - Example: Where do we get ciphers from?
 % - Highlight the similarities with bridge pattern!
+% - Tie back to example in abstract constructed object composition.